Geofflac/DevOps_ShowAndTell/README.md

 # My DevOps journey
 [Link here](https://geofflac.github.io/DevOps_ShowAndTell/) if you prefer a web page to read this README.md
 ## Introduction
-The plan for this project is to integrate CI/CD features to our workflow.\
+The plan for this project is to integrate CI/CD features to the workflow.\
 This project continue the one started during the PC2 where we built a full stack web app **EXPAT$**.
 [Link here](https://github.com/Geofflac/Expat-app.git) for the Github repository.\
 Given the time constrain (1 week), and not having prior experience in this field i  use an **AGILE** approached by defining **SPRINTS** to implement few features at a time.\
 The ultimate target for this project is to **learn as much as possible**.